What Is Product-Led Growth?

 Product-led growth is a business strategy in which a company uses its product as the main tool to acquire customers.
 With this model, a business offers users free access to its product with the expectation that the product itself will persuade them to become paying customers.

-Some organizations offer the full-featured product for a limited time.
+Some organizations offer full-featured products for a limited time.
 Others give users access to limited product functionality indefinitely but charge users to upgrade to a more feature-rich version.

 What Are Examples of Product-Led Growth?